Mico27/gbs-ConfigLoadSavePlugin/README.md

 ### Changing the Configuration Invalidates Old Saves

 The save blob includes a size field.
-If the number of saved variables changes between builds, the blob size changes, and loading an old save will fail the size check and return `FALSE` without corrupting game state.
+If the number of saved variables changes between builds, the blob size changes, and loading an old save fails the size check without corrupting game state.
 Existing save data in SRAM will become unreadable.

 ### Variable Amount Limit: 768